lintje/lintje.dev/src/_docs/configuration.md

 To ignore a rule in a specific commit, use the magic `lintje:disable` comment.

 Start a new line (preferably at the end of the commit message) that starts with `lintje:disable` and continue specifying the rule you want to ignore, such as: `lintje:disable SubjectPunctuation`.
+The name of the rule to ignore matches with the rule name in the [rules table](/docs/rules/#rules).

 Example commit with multiple ignored rules: